dkarthe/webjeda-blog/_posts/2016-01-12-how-to-add-form-option-to-jekyll-websites.md

 ---
 title: How to make a contact form in Jekyll website
 desc: Normal forms will not work on Jekyll blog or Github pages website.
 You have to use something that works for a static website.
 I have given a simple solution for such problems.
-keywords: form in jekyll, form in jekyll blog, form in a static website, formspree
+keywords: form in Jekyll, form in Jekyll blog, form in a static website, formspree
 author: sharathdt
 tags: Jekyll
 ---

 <img alt="How to make a form in Jekyll website" title="How to make a form in Jekyll website" itemprop="thumbnailUrl" src="/images/how-to-add-form-option-for-jekyll-websites.jpg">

 When I moved one of my blogs from WordPress to Jekyll, I faced a big problem.
-How to add a form to jekyll website which is static?!
+How to add a form to Jekyll website which is static?!
 The backbone of a forms is the ```php``` code which takes in the data and sends it to respective email address.

 But Jekyll blogs and websites hosted on github being static, cannot execute ```php``` files.
 Wait.!
 Then how do I make a working form in Jekyll blog?